RedHatInsights/insights-runtimes-inventory/README.md

 This will be split into 2 sets of pods (in Staging & Prod) to allow independent scaling of the two operations.

-Both sets will run the same image (with a flag for setting which mode, or both modes for development purposes)
+Each set will run a slightly different image.

 ### rbi-rest